cs-education/sysbuild/CONTRIBUTING.md

    `git remote add upstream https://github.com/cs-education/sysbuild.git`

 ## Pull requests
-Good pull requests - patches, improvements, new features - are a fantastic help.
+Pull requests - patches, improvements, new features - are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.

 Please ask first before embarking on any significant pull request.
+It is also a good idea to discuss your solution to a bug or feature before implementing it.
+You can comment on the relevant issue, post in the chat room or open a new issue to join a start a discussion.

+Pull requests should remain focused in scope and avoid containing unrelated commits.
-Please adhere to the [coding guidelines](#code-guidelines).
+They should also adhere to the [coding guidelines](#code-guidelines) used throughout the project.

+Adhering to the following process is the best way to get your work included in the project:
 1. [Set up your development environment](#development-environment-set-up) if not done already.

 2. Make sure your fork is up to date with the upstream repository.
 See https://help.github.com/articles/syncing-a-fork/.